Friday, October 25, 2024

 He was doing rough carpentry work on a new home in Hinsdale.
 They were just starting to put frame of the home up on the day of my client's fatal accident; there were no internal walls yet constructed.
 The subfloor was in place, but no basement stairs had been installed.
 Instead, two large pieces of plywood covered the opening.

-The plywood was nailed in place; otherwise it would have opened like a trap door.
-The general contractor was going to handle the installation of the stairs himself.
-He had removed all the nails, but hadn't moved the plywood off the opening when he was interrupted by a page.
+The plywood was nailed in place; otherwise it would have opened into the basement like a trap door.
+The general contractor was going to handle the installation of the basement stairs himself.
+He removed all the nails which had protected the opening, but hadn't moved the plywood off the opening when he was interrupted by a page.
 The contractor also owned a tavern in Cicero... and some men wanted to see him about the video poker machines that he had installed there.
 The contractor immediately dropped everything and took off.
 It would not do to keep those good fellows waiting in Cicero... if you know what I mean.

 Concerning the condition of the jobsite that he left behind, the contractor's deposition testimony was, essentially, (1) I removed all the nails, but didn't move the plywood so that the opening could be seen; (2) I knew I'd created a dangerous situation, but I had to leave; and (3) I'm sorry I created a dangerous situation.